 Eira Huse is a Norwegian mezzo-soprano and composer from Oslo.

 In the summer of 2025 Eira will sing the main role of Guilia in Rossini's La scala di seta conducted by Jan Willem de Vriend at Punto Arte Festival in Volterra.
-During spring she will record her duo debut album with pianist Max Nyberg, and sing the role of Ephemera in Transiteatret's "Triggersystemet" at Festspillene in Harstad alongside prominent Norwegian actors such as Bjørn Sundquist, Even Stormoen and Thea Stabell.
-In april she is the alto soloist in Bach's B minor mass in Oslo Cathedral Church, and she will also sing in various concerts in Kristiansand, Bergen and Oslo.
+This year she will record her duo debut album with pianist Max Nyberg, and sing the role of Ephemera in Transiteatret's "Triggersystemet" at Festspillene in Harstad alongside actor Bjørn Sundquist.
+In april she is the alto soloist in Bach's B minor mass in Oslo Cathedral Church.

-She recently did her debut in the title role of Bizet's Carmen with Opera Rogaland, a recital at Oslo Internatonal Church Music Festival, the role of Orfeo in Maja Ratkje's contemporary baby opera at The Norwegian National Opera & Ballet and 3rd Woman in an outdoor production of Die Zauberflöte with Midtåsen Kulturfestival.
+She recently did her debut in the title role of Bizet's Carmen with Opera Rogaland, a recital at Oslo Internatonal Church Music Festival and the role of Orfeo in Maja Ratkje's contemporary baby opera at The Norwegian National Opera & Ballet.
 In recent years she has also been performing in two new contemporary mini-operas with Festival d'Aix-en-Provence / Aix-en-Juin.

-She was also in the opera studio of Opéra National de Lyon and sang roles such as L'Écureuil/chatte/un pâtre in Ravel's L'enfant et les sortilèges on the main stage and on tour to Royal Opera House Muscat.
-She has also been a young artist with The Verbier Festival and sung recitals at Oxford Song Festival,, Oslo Grieg Festival and Kammeroper Schloss-Rheinsberg, and sung 2nd Woman/2nd Witch in Purcell's Dido and Aeneas at The Norwegian National Opera & Ballet, Lady Capulet in Blacher's Romeo and Juliette with Théatre de la Croix-Rousse/Opéra de Lyon and Bastien in Mozart's Bastien und Bastienne at Oslo Chamber Music Festival.
+She is an alumni of Opéra National de Lyon's Opera Studio and sang roles such as L'Écureuil/chatte/un pâtre in Ravel's L'enfant et les sortilèges on the main stage and on tour to Royal Opera House Muscat.
+She has also been a young artist with The Verbier Festival and sung recitals at Oxford Song Festival,, Oslo Grieg Festival and Kammeroper Schloss-Rheinsberg.
+Other highlights include the role of 2nd Woman/2nd Witch in Purcell's Dido and Aeneas at The Norwegian National Opera & Ballet, Lady Capulet in Blacher's Romeo and Juliette with Théatre de la Croix-Rousse/Opéra de Lyon and Bastien in Mozart's Bastien und Bastienne at Oslo Chamber Music Festival.

 Eira Huse has performed with artists and ensembles such as Henning Kraggerud, James Baillieu, Clemens Flick, Michael Endres, Oliver-John Ruthven, Musica Poetica, Caroline Wettergreen, Ensemble Ascolta, Titus Engel, Alberto Maniaci, Pocket Sinfonia, Marlboro Festival Orchestra & Jonathan Biss, Emmanuel Calef, Per Kristian Skalstad, Nicholas Kok and Bjarte Engeseth.